Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 The secret is specificity.

 Generic cards fail because they try to speak to everyone and end up speaking to no one.
-The cards for mom that make people cry are the ones that acknowledge specific sacrifices, celebrate specific moments, and recognize the specific ways someone has shaped your life.
+The cards for mom that make people speechless are the ones that acknowledge specific sacrifices, celebrate specific moments, and recognize the specific ways someone has shaped your life.

 When you're creating any meaningful card -- digital or otherwise -- ask yourself: What would only this person understand?
 What memories do you share that no one else would recognize?
 What impact have they had that you've never properly acknowledged?